HistoryData

 Key Achievements

-- Elected Fellow of the Royal Society in recognition of his astronomical contributions
+• Elected Fellow of the Royal Society for contributions to astronomy

-- Elected Fellow of the Society of Antiquaries for his scholarly pursuits
+• Elected Fellow of the Society of Antiquaries for work in historical studies

 Did You Know?